 The quality of genius in great art was measured by its inspired, disclosive power, which was to reveal the inner life of a thing in its translucency, i.e., the goodness and beauty that lies opaquely hidden or at best filtered in the world around us.
 In other words, great art discloses the immanence of the Divine Mind in creation, but this isn't possible unless the artist's mind is somehow suffused with the creative energies that flow from a visionary encounter with that Mind.
 The greatness of all great art is commensurate with its disclosive power and its ability to help us who encounter it to see or recognize something that before was not visible to us or seen as through a fuzzy lens.
 Originality was primarily about revealing the 'origin' of the subject in the Divine Mind.

-The experience here works much like the archetypes as Jung described them.
-The artist's or philosopher's task was to open himself up the depths of Being where the creative energies of the Divine Mind could be encountered, and in such an encounter to have one's mind awakened--i.e., to be transformatively energized--was a step toward realizing its own inner potentiality as "like" the Divine Mind.
-In this sense the human being co-creates the world by bringing dimensions of it about which we are unconscious into consciousness.
+The artist's or philosopher's task was to open himself up the depths of Being where the creative energies of the Divine Mind could be encountered, and in such an encounter to have one's mind awakened--i.e., to be transformatively energized--was a step toward realizing its own inner potentiality to become more "like" the Divine Mind.
+In this sense the human being co-creates the world by bringing dimensions of it about which he is unconscious into consciousness.
 This idea is picked up later by Schelling, Hegel, and even Heidegger.
 The human being is where Being becomes conscious of itself; the human is the clearing in the forest of Being.

-This older idea of the mission of art has become unbelievable for buffered moderns but I believe it's retrievable.
+This older idea of the mission of art has become unbelievable for sealed-off, alienated, buffered moderns, but I believe it's retrievable.
 Isn't this really the Heideggerian project?
 It certainly seems to be McG's.
+I know that neither would frame it in the Neoplatonic way that I am doing, but the similarities are more significant than the differences.

-But first we need to understand the nature of the obstacles that block us.
-McG goes on to talk about how art itself has become something so self-conscious and left-brained that it has sealed itself off from the possibility of divine frenzy:
+But first we need to understand the nature of our alienation of the origins.
+McG goes on to talk about how art itself has become something so self-conscious and left-brained that it has sealed itself off from the possibility art as the product of divine frenzy:

 The Aesthetes’ creed of ‘art for art’s sake’, while it sounds like an elevation of the value of art, in that it denies that it should have an ulterior purpose beyond itself – so far, so good – is also a devaluation of art, in that it marginalises its relationship with life.
 In other words it sacrifices the betweenness of art with life, instead allowing art to become self-reflexively fulfilled.
 There is a difference between the forlorn business of creating ‘art for art’s sake’, and art nonetheless having to be judged solely ‘as art’, not as for another purpose.